mattyoung101/slingshot/README.md

 Slingshot is now being written in Kotlin and using Java 17 as the runtime.
 This _will_ increase memory usage somewhat, however, the modern JVM has an extremely powerful JIT and GC, so I don't expect latencies to be significantly impacted.
 Kotlin is also a significantly more productive language than Rust, so development velocity may be improved.

+TODO: simplify this section and explain how completion works (copy and paste the rest into docs/history.md)

 ## Licence
 Mozilla Public License v2.0